Platelet Function Tests

-Some other tests that may be done in conjunction with or as follow up to platelet function tests to evaluate platelet disorders include complete blood count (CBC), Platelet Count, PT, PTT, and von Willebrand Factor.
+Some other tests that may be done in conjunction with or as follow up to platelet function tests to evaluate platelet disorders include complete blood count (CBC), Platelet Count, PT, PTT, D-dimer, and von Willebrand factor (vWF).

 When is it ordered?

-One or more platelet function tests are ordered whenever a health practitioner wants to evaluate platelet function.
+One or more platelet function tests are ordered whenever a healthcare practitioner wants to evaluate platelet function.
 This may be:

 - Prior to surgery or other invasive procedure